davidben/tls-trust-expressions/explainer.md

 * When a relying party must update its policies to meet new security requirements, it must choose between compromising on user security or imposing a significant burden on subscribers that still support older relying parties.

 TLS trust expressions aims to remove this constraint, by enabling a *multi-certificate deployment model*.
 Subscribers are instead provisioned with multiple certificates and automatically select the correct one to use with each relying party.
-This allows a single subscriber to use different certificates different relying parties, including older and newer ones.
+This allows a single subscriber to use different certificates for different relying parties, including older and newer ones.

 There are three parts to understanding this proposal: